instagibbs/bolts/XX-eltoo-transactions.md

 Note that the locktime must increase monotonically as it's used as the consensus ratchet for allowing rebinding of updates.

-FIXME Use some standardized annex formatting to avoid app/consensus collisions
+FIXME Use some standardized annex formatting to avoid app/consensus collisions FIXME Sneak a few annex bytes into nsequence since we aren't using relative timelock?

 ### Rationale